atcollab/at/docs/common/ex_passmethods.md

 in the magnet is no more an arc of a circle.
 A tuning of the `X0ref` attribute is necessary to get the correct output angle from the magnet.
 This can be seen as a horizontal translation of the magnet until the correct deviation angle is obtained.
+Similarly, the path lengthening must be adjusted to take into account the length of the non-circular trajectory.

 This tuning is performed using a dedicated function/method: